MARVEL Future Fight – Team Building Guide

 One method would be to swap Thor with Wolverine.

 It’s only 9 bonuses in total but the team would have all physical attackers.
 You end up with different bonuses which results in a double skill cool down effect.
 The other bonus is with Captain America’s leader skill (HP boost) which works very well with Wolverine’s 4star passive skill (percentage based HP regen).

 But for something a little different towards leader skills, try Sharon Rogers as the leader teamed with Captain America and Agent 13.

 Again, they all team with each other but only 2 are physical type attackers.

 It’ll come out to 10 team bonuses when all team members are 6 stars each.

 As mentioned, there is no best team in Marvel Future Fight.
 Netmarble got the job done right.
 This was mentioned as both the bad and the good news.
-The reason that this is the good news is because there are so many options for team builds that it’s ridiculous!!
-But it also ensures that you do have opportunities to counter what appears to be a best team.
+The reason that this is the good news is that there are so many options for team builds that it’s ridiculous!!
+But it also ensures that you do have opportunities to counter what appears to be the best team.
 Anyone can claim all century long that their team is the best setup.
 That would be until they run right into a counter for it that wipes them out and makes it look easy!!